 This section is mainly devoted to the study of Problem \ref{prob:A} under certain assumptions.
-Indeed, we investigate maximum $s$-designs, that is $s$-designs attaining the equality in Corollary \ref{cor:trivsubdes}.
+Indeed, we investigate maximum $s$-designs, i.e. $s$-designs attaining equality in Corollary \ref{cor:trivsubdes}.
 Their interest is also related to the fact they can be seen as an extension of $s$-scattered subspaces in the framework of subspace designs.